cran-task-views/MissingData/MissingData.md

 -   `r pkg("lodi")` implements the *imputation of observed values below the limit of detection* (LOD) via censored likelihood multiple imputation (CLMI).
--   `r pkg("BaBooN")` implements a Bayesian bootstrap approach for *discrete data* imputation that is based on Predictive Mean Matching (PMM).

 In addition, `r pkg("mitools")` provides a generic approach to handle multiple imputation in combination with any imputation method, `r pkg("NADIA")`